 How much life insurance do I need to cover my mortgage?

-Most people make sure that their life insurance policy covers at least the total amount left outstanding on their mortgage, often referred to as mortgage life insurance.
-Some mortgage providers might even make life insurance a condition of offering the loan.
+Most people ensure their policy covers at least the total amount left outstanding on their mortgage, often referred to as mortgage life insurance.

-Most mortgage lenders might try to sell you life cover when you take out your mortgage.
-You’re under no obligation to buy from them, and they probably won’t give you the best deal on the market.
-So it’s worth taking the time to shop around.
+Your mortgage lenders might try to sell you life cover when you take out your mortgage.
+But it can be worth shopping around to make sure you get the best deal.

 When working out how much cover you need, check that you have sufficient cover against both capital and interest repayments.